alanphys/LinaQA/readme.txt

 6) Use
-Open a console window (miniconda prompt for windows users), change to the above directory and run python LinaQA.pyw
+Open a console window (miniconda prompt for windows users), change to the above directory and run python LinaQA.pyw or python LinaQA.pyw \Path\to\DICOM\

 Open a file either from the menu or toolbar.
 Drag and drop from your favourite file manager is also supported.
 Note: For mulitple files such as a CatPhan series the files must be selected in the file open dialog.
+You can use <ctrl>-A to select all files.

 Open the reference image if needed.